Strathmore Wills and Estates Lawyers

 What is an enduring power of attorney?

-An enduring power of attorney is a legal document that authorizes another person to make financial and property decisions on your behalf if you become unable to do so yourself.
+An enduring power of attorney is a legal document that authorizes another person to make financial and property decisions on your behalf in circumstances specified by the document.

 What is a personal directive?

-A personal directive allows you to appoint someone to make personal and healthcare decisions for you if you lose the capacity to make those decisions yourself.
+A personal directive allows you to appoint someone to make personal decisions on your behalf if you lose the capacity to make those decisions yourself.

 What is the difference between a will and a trust?